How Enhanced Advice & Guidance can help provide the best care this Men’s Health Week

 An Advanced Paramedic Practitioner in NHS Lanarkshire provided Prof-to-Prof Advice via ‘call before convey’ after an ambulance crew saw a patient experiencing breathlessness with ongoing heart failure:

 ‘After carrying out observations, the crew found that the patient’s symptoms had settled, and they phoned the Flow Navigation Centre via Consultant Connect because they weren’t sure of the most suitable pathway.
 After a conversation, we decided that the preferred action was to refer the patient to the Hospital at Home Team, with a contingency plan to refer him to the medics at the hospital if needed.
 The Hospital at Home Team confirmed that the patient was suitable for this pathway and visited him shortly after.
-If Consultant Connect has not facilitated this conversation, the patient would’ve been conveyed to hospital.
+If Consultant Connect had not facilitated this conversation, the patient would have been conveyed to the hospital.
 Even if, on arrival, the Hospital at Home Team decided he would be better cared for in the hospital, he would have been a direct admission.’

 – Sharleen Anderson.